ahmadawais/shades-of-purple-vscode/readme.md

 _You can also use a custom [VSCode Shades-of-Purple icon](https://raw.githubusercontent.com/ahmadawais/shades-of-purple-vscode/master/images/logo.png) that I created based on the work of [VSCode Icons](https://github.com/dhanishgajjar/vscode-icons#how-to-install)._

+> P.S.
+You can use, Shades of Purple without this configuration as well.
+It just works.

 ```json
 // Theme Setup.
 "workbench.colorTheme": "Shades of Purple",